getinkshedtears/automatic-enigma/README.md

-A bare-bones empty template for app creation.
+A bare-bones empty template for app creation on A Small Orange.
 Includes:

 Express (Jade and Stylus)
 Webpack
 Babel
 React
 Mongoose
-Passport (Facebook auth preconfigured)

-# silver-carnival
+# orange-carnival